Inginex/golangTraining/00_Hands-on-exercises/README.md

 # List of exercises to practice in GO
 ## Exercises - Level 1
 ###### Hands-on exercise #1
-1. Using the short declaration operator, ?ASSIGN? these ?VALUES? to ?VARIABLES? with the IDENTIFIERS “x” and “y” and “z”
+1. Using the short declaration operator, ASSIGN these VALUES to VARIABLES with the IDENTIFIERS “x” and “y” and “z”
 a.
 42
 b.
 “James Bond”
 c. true